 Use the RDF Mapping Language (RML) to map your structured data (CSV, TSV, XLSX, SPSS, SQL, XML, JSON, YAML) to RDF using a declarative mapping language.

-We recommend to use YARRRML, a mapping language to replace the RDF by YAML, to make the definition of RML mappings easier.
+We recommend to use YARRRML, a mapping language to make the definition of RML mappings easier using a simplified YAML, which is then converted to proper RML.

 The Matey web UI 🦜 is available to easily write and test RML mappings in YAML files using the YARRRML simplified mapping language.
 The mappings can be conveniently tested in the browser on a sample of the file to transform.